rudzaytsev/PFGS4J/README.md

-# PFGS4J
+# Profy
-Perf and Flame Graph sticker for Java 8+ applications
+Profy is Perf and FlameGraph sticker for Java 8+ applications